What is the Health Innovation School?

-If you have questions about whether you should/can apply, please email us or attend a webinar for more information.
-The optional informational webinars are on May 1, 2017 at 9:00 am (register here) and 16:00 pm (register here).
+If you have questions about whether you should/can apply, please email us or review a webinar for more information.
+Optional informational webinars were held on December 15, 2017 — the webinar slides and recording can be viewed here.

 What Will I Be Doing?